TheCamilovisk/ChurnPredictionApp/README.md

 sudo amazon-linux-extras install -y nginx1
 ```

-In the same way as the last command, this line install NGINX.
+In the same way as the last command, this line install Nginx.

 ```
 sudo gpasswd -a ${USER} docker
 ```

-This line adds the **current user** (supplied by the **USER** environment variable) the **docker** group.
+This line adds the **current user** (supplied by the **USER** environment variable) to the **docker** group.

 **Note:** User group modifications only take effect in the next login to the host system.
-This is why I instructed you to, after executing this script, logout and login right after during the [EC2 instance setup](#finish-instance-setup-and-running-the-app).
-So, don't skip this setp.
+This is why I instructed you, after executing this script, to logout and login right after during the [EC2 instance setup](#finish-instance-setup-and-running-the-app).
+So, don't skip this step.

 ### What setup_env.sh does?